thomasarivera/thomasarivera.github.io/essays/no-stupid-questions.md

 ### “Smart” Question:
 ```
-Q: fatal error: Python.h: No such file or directory
+T: fatal error: Python.h: No such file or directory

-I am trying to build a shared library using a C extension file but first I have to generate the output file using the
+Q: I am trying to build a shared library using a C extension file but first I have to generate the output file using the
 command below:

 gcc -Wall utilsmodule.c -o Utilc